larzza/messageboard/README.md

 Test the API with [Postman](https://www.getpostman.com) or [Curl](https://curl.haxx.se) or with the provided convenience scripts (which use curl and [jq](https://stedolan.github.io/jq/)).

+> Note: The scripts are hardcoded to use localhost:8080

 ```bash
 $ cd <project>/scripts